DanielFasel/Saaga/README.md

 ### Completed :
 - ~~Schools structure in database~~
 - ~~displaying teacher's schools and students~~
+- ~~refactoring the homepage to a spa~~

 ---
 **Branching:** we should try to stick to a structure to avoid repeating the messy branching I have done so far.
-Here is a intersting example of a way of doing it.
+Here is a interesting example on how we could do it.
 [Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)

 ---

 ## Database diagrams and Wireframes
 The Database diagrams and wireframes can be found in a shared folder called *Saaga* on the site [Mega](https://mega.nz).
-If you do not have access to it contact us.
+If you do not have access to it contact Daniel.